 I’ll admit, I’m a little addicted to Facebook.
 I scroll through Facebook when I wake up, after brushing my teeth, on my lunch break and some more personal breaks as well.
 You know you do it too.
 Ok, maybe I am more than a little addicted.
 I am always looking for the next great distraction.
 But I’m not alone, and it looks like Facebook just isn’t cutting it for 2013.

 Our world is filled with blogs, websites, game apps, movie apps, diet apps… There are apps for finding more apps that will be just right for you based on the apps you already have!
 Whether you want to consider these useful tools, distractions or pastimes, they are a constant in our lives and continually changing.
 So what’s on the horizon for social media this year?
+Here are are 3 social media trends that should be considered:

 1. Visuals: Pinterest is relatively new in the social media world so it has a small following compared to Twitter and Facebook.
 Yet, it is one of the fastest growing social media sites reaching 25 million users in just three years.
 Even younger, Instagram (officially bought out by Facebook in September 2012) is a rising star in the visual social media market with about 100 million users.
 Images are getting better and getting noticed more, so get on board.